promethivm-labs/Summa-Generativarum/Axioms of Generativity.md/axioms.md

 ## Concluding Synthesis

 The 79 Generative Laws constitute **the rigorous mathematical formalization** of how Conditions for the Possibility of Everything (CFPE) transform dynamically through the Lambda-Substrate.
-Each law satisfies:$$1]
+Each law satisfies:

 - **Necessity**: Removal compromises coherence in some domain[^1]
 - **Sufficiency**: All 79 together guarantee universal coherence[^1]